nktoan/Causal-Inference-via-Style-Transfer-for-OOD-Generalisation/README.md

 #### Step 1: Training the neural style transfer (NST) model

-- Please go to the following GitHub page to download pre-trained AdaIN and VGG-19 models: [AdaIN](https://github.com/MAlberts99/PyTorch-AdaIN-StyleTransfer).
+- To obtain the pre-trained AdaIN and VGG-19 models, visit the GitHub page: [AdaIN](https://github.com/MAlberts99/PyTorch-AdaIN-StyleTransfer).
+(Alternatively, we have backed up the pre-trained AdaIN NST models and the VGG-19-normalised files [here]().
+Utilise these resources for fine-tuning on our Out-of-Distribution (OOD) generalisation datasets.)

-- After downloading, please place the weights into the folder: `imcls/nst/vgg_checkpoints/pretrained`
+- After completing the download, please move the obtained weights to the designated folder: `imcls/nst/vgg_checkpoints/pretrained`
-- To train the Neural Style Transfer (NST) model, use the following bash command:
+- To initiate the training/fine-tuning process for the Neural Style Transfer (NST) model, employ the following bash command:

 ```bash
 # PACS | Running w/ random mixing leaving out the first domain